 under the historical cost basis, except for defined benefit

-of each reporting period, as explained in accounting
+each reporting period, as explained in accounting policies

-policies below.
-Historical cost is generally based on the
+below.
+Historical cost is generally based on the fair value of

-fair value of the consideration given in exchange for goods
+the consideration given in exchange for goods and services.

-regardless of whether that price is directly observable or
+whether that price is directly observable or estimated using

-into account the characteristics of the asset or liability
+characteristics of the asset or liability if market participants

 In addition, for financial reporting purposes, fair value

-measurements are categorised into Level 1, 2, or 3
+measurements are categorized into Level 1, 2, or 3

 based on the degree to which the inputs to the fair value